marconapalm/firstexercises2/README.md

-java_university_exercises
+firstexercises2
 =========================

-Some Java exercises I've done at the University
+First Java exercises I did at the University.